gauravbhaskar080/Velvet-WBD/README.md

 - `frontend/`: Contains the React frontend.
   - `public/`: Holds static files like CSS, images, and JavaScript.
   - `src/`: Contains the main source code.
-    - `components/`: React components used in the application.
+    - `Components/`: React components used in the application.
-    - `animations/`: Animations used for UI elements.
-    - `config/`: Configuration files.
-    - `context/`: React context providers.
+    - `features\login`: Redux ToolKit for Login & Logout.
+    - `Pictures/`: All the images that use in website.
+    - `redux/`: Import Login from features and configureStore , to create centralized store.
-    - `Pages/`: Different pages of the application.
+    - `Screens/`: Website pages used in the application.
+    - `stylesheets/`: All the style pages used in website.
+    - `api.js`: In this file your deployed backend link, that deployed on render.
     - `App.js`: The main application component.
     - `index.js`: Entry point of the React application.
-    - `theme.js`: Contains theme-related styling.
+    - `dockerfile` : All commands for frontend deployment on docker

 - `backend/`: Contains the Node.js backend.
-  - `config/`: Configuration files.
   - `controllers/`: Controllers for handling routes and data.
   - `data/`: Sample data for initial setup.
   - `middleware/`: Custom middleware functions.
   - `models/`: Mongoose models for MongoDB.
   - `public/`: Static files.
   - `routes/`: Express.js route handlers.
-  - `server.js`: Entry point of the Node.js application.
   - `.env`: Configuration file for environment variables.
+  - `dockerfile` : All commands for backend deployment on docker
+  - `index.js`: Entry point of the Node.js application.

+- `docker-compose.yml`: Run commands for frontend dockerfile & backend dockerfile

 ## Contributing

 If you'd like to contribute to this project, please follow these steps: